 LPG re-fuelling is simple and efficient, carried out in much the same way as petrol and diesel with a hose and nozzle designed to lock onto the filling connector on the vehicle.
-The refulling point is located behind a black plastic cover on the nearside of the vehicle behind the side door.
+The refulling point is located behind a black plastic cover on the offside of the vehicle behind the driver's door.

-Once the connection is made, the customer simply presses and holds down a button on the dispenser until they have put the required amount of fuel into the vehicle or until the tank is full
+Once the connection is made, the customer simply presses and holds down a button on the dispenser until they have put the required amount of fuel into the vehicle or until the tank is full maximum amount of LPG which can be put into the tank is 20 litres.